daniel-code/dogs-cats-classifier/README.md

 │
 ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
+├── scripts
-├── train.py           <- Scripts to train models
+│   ├── train.py        <- Scripts to train models
+│   │
+│   ├── evaluate.py     <- Scripts to evaluate models
+│   │
+│   └── test.py         <- Scripts to predict single sample via trained models
 │
-├── evaluate.py        <- Scripts to evaluate models
+├── shells              <- Base shells.
+│   └── train.sh        <- Shells to run multiple training settings at once.
 │
-├── test.py            <- Scripts to predict single sample or multiple images via trained models │
 └── dogs_cats_classifier                <- Source code for use in this project.
     │